AndyKim519/Aggy/client/README.md

-# Relevant information for the client server
+# Relevant information for the frontend server

 public/index.html: root html that is loaded when we run npm start